18F/handbook/_pages/policies/detail.md

 If seeking an exception to the general rule of not doing details, contact your chapter or business unit director.
 If approved by your chapter or business unit director, the director will contact Josh Bailes to coordinate approvals.

-## Details in from external agencies
+## Details/Assignments in from external agencies

-### Can staff from other federal agencies detail into 18F?
+### Can staff from other federal agencies detail into or be assigned into 18F?

 Yes.
-Staff from other agencies can join our team for a specific period of time to work on projects that will ultimately benefit the external agency.
-This kind of arrangement can be done on a **reimbursable basis**, where 18F pays for the detailee’s salary and benefits, or on a **non-reimbursable basis** where 18F does not pay the other agency back.
+Staff from other agencies can join our team for a specific period of time to work on projects that will ultimately benefit the external agency.  **Project leads must inform chapter directors of the request at the earliest stages**.
+This kind of arrangement can be done on a **reimbursable basis**, where 18F pays for the detailee’s salary and benefits, or on a **non-reimbursable basis** where 18F does not pay the other agency back.  **Assignees** are Details that do not require a Memorandum of Agreement (MOA).
+For example, team members temporarily joing 18F from from [USDS](https://www.whitehouse.gov/participate/united-states-digital-service) are generally brought over as Assignees.

-In either scenario, **project leads must inform chapter directors of the request at the earliest stages**.

 For **non-reimbursable details**, the lending agency must provide a memo of justification demonstrating that the work performed by the detailee (while with 18F) will ultimately benefit the lending agency.

 In both cases, staff detailing in will need to devote 100 percent of their time to the project they’re assigned over the length of the detail.

-When detailing staff in, it’s important to connect them to our organization in a meaningful way.
-That means they’ll be onboarded in the same way we bring in new hires, and welcomed into the chapter model either formally or informally.
-The idea is to connect them to peers for support and discussion.

-Using the product chapter as an example, a detailee could be informally associated with this unit.
-Detailees are encouraged to attend product team meetings, chat with the team in the #product Slack channel, and even sometimes help with interviewing.
-There are a small number of activities limited to people who are formally aligned to the product team (for example, advice on how to deal with sensitive work situations).
-In those cases, there is a private Slack channel for those limited conversations that details likely won’t participate in.

 ## Time increments